-Shibden Hall will re-open to visitors from 3rd August but you must book your tickets in advance online via the Calderdale Museums website.
-Tickets will be available in half hourly time slots and will go on sale a week in advance from the 27th July .
+Shibden Hall will be closing for filming on Monday 19th October.
+The Hall will then be closed for the Winter period until reopening in March 2021.
+You may continue to visit until the closure but you must book your tickets in advance online via the Calderdale Museums website.
+Tickets will be available in half hourly time slots and will go on sale a week in advance.
 New tickets will then be released every Monday for the following week.

 There are frequent buses every 15 minutes or better from Monday to Saturday passing Shibden Hall, between Halifax and Bradford, Halifax and Todmorden/Burnley and Halifax and Brighouse. with other regular and less frequent services throughout the week.
 Up to date timetables are available from West Yorkshire METRO.

 Image: Anne Lister's travel writing desk, displayed at Shibden Hall

 Hidden within the depths of Shibden Park south west of Shibden Hall is a small wooded area known as Cunnery Wood.
 This Local Nature Reserve is on the footprint of Anne Lister's kitchen garden, fish pond, top up of the cascade and rabbit warren (hence the name Cunnery from Coney-rabbit).